fieldtrip/website/tutorial/scripting.md

 ## Subject m-files

 As stated before, by making our own function around FieldTrip functions we can in a later stage easily repeat them, e.g. over multiple subjects.
 However, every subject or condition will commonly have different filenames, different variables, different filter-settings, different trials that have to be rejected, etc. A good idea, therefore, is to first **write all your subject-specific details in a separate m-file**.
 You can choose to have one m-file per subject, or one in which you combine all subjects.
-In the current example we will use the first optio
+In the current example we will use the first option:

     % Subject01.m